 Moles can come in many colors (brown, pink, white, blue or gray — depending on how much melanin is produced by the melanocytes); sizes (very small or very large, sometimes covering half of the person’s body); and shapes.
 We usually wind up with moles because of our genetic makeup, but it is also possible to get them as a result of sun exposure.
 We may be born with some, but they also may develop later in life.

 Are moles inherently dangerous?

-Moles are not inherently dangerous, but on rare occasions they become malignant if the person has a genetic predisposition and, possibly, is exposed to harmful sun rays.
+Moles are not inherently dangerous.
+On rare occasions, the mole may change and become malignant if the person has a genetic predisposition and, possibly, if they are exposed to harmful sun rays.
 Those moles may turn into melanoma, the most dangerous form of skin cancer.
 Having said that, most commonly melanoma starts on normal skin without a pre-existing mole.

 What might cause a person to develop melanoma or another type of skin cancer?

 There are a few factors that may contribute to a person developing melanoma.
 The first one is our hereditary disposition, or the genes we get from our parents, which is out of our control.
 Secondly, age is certainly a factor, because we develop more genetic mutations as we grow older, which are what increase our chances of developing melanoma or other forms of cancer.
 Lastly, sun exposure plays a large role in our skin health, and if we aren’t careful, it can have detrimental effects.

 How can people tell if they have a mole that is developing into melanoma?